Global Warming Theory no 79

 Looking at the nearest planets is a big scale experiment with greenhouse gasses.

-The temperature on the earth vary between -90o C and 57o C.
+The temperature on Earth varies between -90o C and 57o C.

 The surface pressure is about 101 hPa.